 Here’s a great news though, most baking recipes generally require similar ingredients!

-So to save time and for you to conduct a baking experiment on a whim, we’ll be listing out our basic baking supplies and ingredients.
-Do note that the more you get into baking, you’d be needing a few more special ingredients, but these baking supplies listed here would get you started with some of the most basic and classic baking recipes.
+Remember, as you go more into baking, you’d be needing a few more special ingredients, but these baking supplies listed here would get you started with some of the most basic and classic baking recipes.
 Narrowing down your ingredient shopping list is great specially if you have limited storage space and to also avoid spoiling some ingredients if you overbuy.

 Stock up on these Baking Supplies:

-- Sugar – stock up on granulated sugar, brown sugar and icing sugar (also known confectioner’s or powdered sugar).
-Granulated and brown sugar are usually called for in cakes, cookies and all manner of baked goods.
+- Sugar – stock up on granulated sugar, brown sugar.
+If you plan on doing cakes with frosting you might want to include icing sugar (also known confectioner’s or powdered sugar) on your list.
+Granulated and brown sugars are usually called for in cakes, cookies and all manner of baked goods.
 While icing sugar is what you need for some dusting pastries, frosting and glazes.